Updated: September 9, 2020

 Even if there’s a shield over the keypad, it’s still better to cover your fingers with your other hand when typing your PIN.

-Afterwards, place your fingers on top of other numbers (but don’t press them), while waiting for your transaction to finish.
-This will mislead thieves who might use infrared scanners afterwards to detect heat signatures on the number pad.
+Afterward, place your fingers on top of other numbers (but don’t press them), while waiting for your transaction to finish.
+This will mislead thieves who might use infrared scanners afterward to detect heat signatures on the number pad.

 Never forget your card and transaction slip.